kfirz/gitzup/README.md

   Manifests declare the *desired state* of resources.
 The idea is that Gitzup will query these resources for their *current state*, and will automatically **_transition_** these resources from their current state to the desired state.

+## Components

+Gitzup is composed of the following building blocks:

+- User interface: a single-page application (SPA) built with Angular/React (TBD)

+- API server: used by the UI and/or external clients.

+- Web-hooks server: invoked by external services to notify Gitzup of important events (eg. GitHub webhooks calling Gitzup on `push` events).

+- Agent: a daemon that executes pipelines.

 ## Contributing

 Please see our [contributing](./CONTRIBUTING.md) document.